Why my soulful approach to coaching?

 And for more on my soulful approach, I say the soul doesn’t give a damn about the inconveniences or quandaries that arise as we keep aligning and re-aligning our inner and outer capabilities—and thus our lives—to meet its demands.
 As we keep growing into who we will be when the season arrives in which we flower fully.

-In truth, we probably can’t blossom to our most potent potential without at least inconvenient, more often pretty damn messy, and perhaps even more than once in a lifetime devastating seasons of work from which to rise like the phoenix we each are from the ashes of our former selves.
+In truth, we probably can’t blossom to our most potent potential without painful or even devastating seasons from which to rise like the phoenix we each are from the ashes of our former selves.
 Or our former lives.

 Innie or outie?
 It’s all real, and ultimately good.

 We may work through those phases in tough interior or exterior terrain.
-For some folks, the hero’s journey is a mostly internal undertow, or at least a private bridge over a private ravine that they must cross in the dark.
-Other souls trek into the desert and through it to brand new river-ground in the outer world, for all to see and—theoretically—know.
+For some folks the hero’s journey is a mostly internal undertow, or at least a private bridge over a private ravine that they must cross in the dark.
+Other souls trek into the desert and through it to brand new river-ground in the outer world, for all to see.
+For all to form opinions on, rightly or wrongly.
+But that’s beside the point.

-But there’s always more to the story, a story that ultimately only we know.
-What’s up now, or next, for us?
+Because there’s always more to the story, a story that ultimately only we know.
+What’s up now, or coming soon, for us?
 How shall we proceed to meet it?

 How to proceed indeed, given the realities of our lives?